 Degassing

-Coffee beans contain carbon dioxide immediately after roasting.
-The degassing starts right after roasting and is the process of seeping out the gasses from the beans.
+Coffee beans contain immediately after .
+The degassing starts right after roasting and is the process of seeping out the gasses from the .
 A lot of the CO2 leaves the beans in the first 24 hours after roasting; that is about 40%.
 Lighter roasts degass slower, whereas dark roasts degass faster.
-Gasses in the coffee beans are a sign of a freshly roasted coffee.
+Gasses in the coffee beans are a sign of a freshly roasted .

 Carbon dioxide is used for the production of carbonated water, and soft drinks.